-History has shown that all successful investors did not profit from a one off market crash.
-It takes diligence and balls of steel to buy fantastic companies at low prices and more at even lower prices, even without knowing how low the price can get.
+History has shown that all successful investors did not profit from a one-off market crash.
+It takes diligence and balls of steel to buy fantastic companies at low prices and more at even lower prices, even without knowing how low the prices can go.

 Never time the market.
-Yes you may prevent yourself from seeing unnecessary paper losses, but preventing yourself from capitalizing on great opportunities to buy great companies at fantastic prices is a far more dear mistake!
+Yes, you may prevent yourself from seeing unnecessary paper losses.
+But preventing yourself from capitalizing on great opportunities to buy great companies at fantastic prices is a far dearer mistake!

 Never invest more than you could lose.
-I have seen plenty of people built their confidence over the successive wins in investing, and they eventually got the courage to borrow and invest or dabble into leveraged products.
+I have seen plenty of people built their confidence over the successive wins in investing, and they eventually got the courage to borrow and invest or dabble into leveraged products irresponsibly.

 If you can’t go big, go home.
 Right?

-For those who have invested or read the news long enough, we all have time to time encountered companies that borrowed more than what they could afford to pay back.
-Bit off more than what they could chew, ended up defaulting their loans and payments.
+For those who have invested or read the news long enough, we have seen companies borrowing more than what they could afford.
+In the end, succumbing to loan and payment defaults.

-Well the same theory goes back to how we manage our personal cash flow.
-Borrowing incurs an interest expense cost that any borrower needs to pay back eventually.
-The worst combination would be borrowing and to speculate on share prices movement.
-On the worst case scenario, your judgment goes wrong, you end up losing the borrowed money, and you need to repay the borrowed money PLUS interests expenses.
+The same goes to how we manage our personal cash flow.
+Borrowing incurs an interest expense that any borrower needs to pay back eventually.
+The worst combination would be borrowing and to speculate on share prices movement irresponsibly.
+When your judgment goes wrong, you end up losing your borrowings and still need to pay interests on top of the borrowings.

 Arguably one of the most important aspects when it comes to investing, is the essence of time.

-Patience is a virtue hard to come by in an age where information is available a click away, a message is available with a tap away.
-All the technological stuffs and advances, somehow “nerf-ed” our patience level.
+Patience is a virtue hard to come by in an age where information is available a click away.
+A message is available within a tap away.
+Maybe all these technological advancements somehow nerfed our patience level.
 Everything has to be now, tomorrow or even yesterday.

-As impossible and highly questionable returns some opportunities may be, a lot of people nowadays tend to ignore the downsides of a lucrative high return opportunity.
-That is why Multi Level Marketing gimmicks and scams have ravaged Malaysia and Singapore for the past few years.
+As impossible and highly questionable returns some opportunities may seem, a lot of people nowadays tend to ignore the downsides of a lucrative high return opportunity.
+That is why some people have always been on the losing end in investing every single time.

 Time is the friend of the wonderful company, the enemy of the mediocre.
 So when you think you found a fantastic company, hold on to it for a long time.
 Trust me, your returns will be beyond satisfactory.